 - A patient or visitor at a doctor’s office or hospital

 If you fall into this category, the property owner owes you the highest degree of care.
 The owner is responsible for keeping the property free of hazards or defects that they should reasonably anticipate.

-For example, if the owner of a store knows or should know of an object on the floor that presents a danger to you, the owner must address it.
-Otherwise, if you slip and fall, you may be entitled to recover awards for your injuries.
+For example, if a store owner knows or should know of an object on the floor that presents a danger to you, the owner must address it.
+Otherwise, you may be entitled to recover awards for your injuries if you slip and fall.

-If you are on the property with the owner’s permission for a non-business purpose, you are a licensee.
+You are a licensee if you are on the property with the owner’s permission for a non-business purpose.
 Common examples are: